kitchenblissca-mrslondon2.jpg

 1 TB strong coffee

 Cake Step 2.
 (Chocolate can be complex - see Notes below.)
-Melt the chocolate in a heat-proof glass bowl over a pot with a small amount of simmering water.
+Melt the chocolate in a heat-proof glass bowl over a pot containing a small amount of simmering water.
 The original recipe says to stir the beaten egg yolks into the melted chocolate - I never do that, fearing the risk of chocolate scrambled eggs.
 Instead, I begin by mixing small amounts of the chocolate into the beaten egg yolks.
 (Referred to as tempering.)
 I do this several times and when the eggs begin to resemble an egg/chocolate mixture - only then do I combine that egg yolk/chocolate mixture with the rest of the chocolate.
 Stir in the vanilla and coffee.

 A small amount at a time, fold the beaten egg whites into the chocolate mixture.
 Divide the batter evenly between the two prepared pans.
 Bake at 375 F for 15-18 minutes.
 (I remove them at 15 - by then the cakes have risen and the top is dry - poking a cake tester is not helpful for this cake.)
 As previously mentioned, the cakes will collapse - don't be alarmed.
 Run a small knife around the the edges to loosen the cakes from the pan and then place them on a rack to cool.